jfallmann/diffTF_Fork/docs/projectInfo.rst

 For a graphical summary of the idea, see the section :ref:`workflow`

-We also put the paper on *bioRxiv*, please read all methodological details here:
+We also put the paper on *bioRxiv*, please see the section :ref:`citation` for details.
-`Quantification of differential transcription factor activity and multiomic-based classification into activators and repressors: diffTF <https://www.biorxiv.org/content/early/2018/07/13/368498>`_.

 Help, contribute and contact